Resources

 6. Integrate SMS With Existing Marketing Channels

-SMS becomes even more powerful when it supports the channels you already use.
+SMS becomes even more powerful when it supports multiple communication channels you already use.
 Customers enjoy a smoother experience when every touchpoint is coordinated.

 Email marketing, for example, handles long-form content well, while SMS sends reminders or time-sensitive nudges.
 A promotion introduced by email often sees higher conversions when SMS follows up with a short prompt.